Skip to content

 4. CPU Performance (Auxiliary Role)

-• Cloud Services: If you need to run large models but the local hardware is insufficient, you can consider using cloud GPU services, such as Google Colab, AWS SageMaker, RunPod, etc.
+• Cloud Services: If you need to run large models but your local hardware is insufficient, you can consider using cloud GPU services such as Google Colab, AWS SageMaker, RunPod, etc.

 For beginners, it is recommended to use some user-friendly tools that simplify the process of running local models:

-• Ollama: Operated through the command line, but the installation and use are very simple, focusing on quickly running the model.
+• Ollama: Operated through the command line, but installation and use are very simple, focusing on quickly running models.

-• LM Studio: The interface is simple and intuitive, supports model download, model management, and one-click operation.
+• LM Studio: The interface is simple and intuitive, supporting model download, model management, and one-click running.

 Hardware Configuration and Model Size Reference Table